GenesisFan64/Marsiano-MARS/README.md

 # Marsiano-MARS

+A library/engine for making Sega 32X Games, in assembly.
+Still WIP

+Video "driver":
+- A working scrolling background in 256-color mode, Source data can be either a static image in ROM or a buffer section in RAM, in any WIDTH and HEIGHT BUT aligned in "blocks" (8x8, 16x16, 32x32...)

 Sound, Genesis and 32X:
 - Runs on Z80, with Genesis-DMA protection
 - Music can be composed in any tracker that supports ImpulseTracker (.IT), then imported with a simple python3 script